Newberry Library: Early history

 To focus its own collecting and to avoid the duplication of resources in Chicago at large, the Newberry entered into a cooperative agreement in 1896 with the Chicago Public Library and the John Crerar Library, by which each institution would specialize in certain fields of knowledge and areas of service.
 As a consequence, the Newberry came to specialize in the humanities, and the natural sciences became the province of the Crerar.
-The Newberry immediately transferred its holdings in this area, including its copy of Audubon's Birds of America.
+The Newberry immediately transferred to the Crerar its holdings in this area, including its copy of Audubon's Birds of America.
 The Newberry's medical department was transferred to the Crerar in 1906.